brainworxx/kreXX-TYPO3-Extension/Documentation/Quickstart/Fluid/Index.rst

 .. figure:: ../../Images/Fluid2.png
     :class: with-shadow d-inline-block
     :align: left
-	:alt: Screenshot of the fluid debugger output

-	Fluid debugger output with source generation for fluid.
+	:alt: Fluid debugger output with source generation for fluid.

 kreXX will then try to analyse everything inside the variable given to it.